Opciones:

 m We (seek) for freedom all our lives, but (not find) it yet.

-but she (not sweep) it yesterday.
-Today, it is half past
+n "My neighbour usually (sweep) our street in the mornings, but she (not sweep) it yesterday.
+Today, it is half past eleven, and she still (not sweep) it."

-‘We’d better go and see if she (be) ill.’
+"We'd better go and see if she (be) ill."

 o Peter: What she (look) like?